 Straight salaries are generally reviewed annually with a perspective for possible increments in salary.
 Cash or non-cash bonuses could be also given if your productivity increases within the time period you are being reviewed.

 The initial salary guarantee, paid by the practice or the hospital (or even by both) generally relapses when the specified time period ends.
 Then, your remuneration is determined by factors based on productivity.

-Other aspects to know relative to compensation are: the population mix your practice will have, who the main payers are—self pay, private insurance, commercial insurance, Worker’s Compensation, Medicare/Medicaid.
-Also relative to your compensation is the following: bonuses, moving expenses, and the availability of pension/profit sharing plans, equal partnership opportunity, 401K/403b matching funds, fringe benefits, and mal-practice coverage.
+Other aspects to know relative to compensation are: the population mix your practice will have, who the main payers are—self-pay, private insurance, commercial insurance, Worker’s Compensation, Medicare/Medicaid.
+Also relative to your compensation are the following: bonuses, moving expenses, and the availability of pension/profit-sharing plans, equal partnership opportunity, 401K/403b matching funds, fringe benefits, and malpractice coverage.
 Know these well before you sign that contract!

 As you endeavor to find the perfect post-residency match—please take the time to get to know your employer in terms of location, vision, culture, structure, and financial strength.
 Also, learn your contract well in terms of compensation, termination, and restrictive covenants.
 Above all, remember that a contract can be negotiated to your benefit.
 Congratulations on graduation and good luck!